levon003/levon003.github.io/_posts/2023-08-21-dolma-word-counts.md

 | 19 | it     |    23.3333  |           32 |   0.00214591 |               13 |       0.00797386 |               25 |       0.00284839 |

 ### Why did I make this word list?
-This blog post was made by [Zachary Levonian](https://www-users.cse.umn.edu/~levon003/), a computer science researcher interested in making ML-powered systems useful and accessible.
+I made this because I'm a computer science researcher interested in making ML-powered systems useful and accessible.
 I was primarily motivated by an interest in the ImpACT license, and I wanted to produce a quick Data Derivative.
 I also think [word counts are underrated](https://twitter.com/dmimno/status/1094658594262401026): a good way to quickly highlight the similarities and differences of the datasets that make up Dolma.